 - Excessive sediment accumulation.
 One of the primary issues with older water heaters is the buildup of sediment caused by natural minerals in the water.
 These minerals calcify and form deposits inside your water heater, which eventually causes enough stress to crack it.

 - Damaged internal components.
 Most water heaters rely on a simple set of heating elements, piping, and controls in order to operate.
 Damage to these, caused by either age or complications, can often lead to cracks that will result in a leak.

 - Tank rusting and corrosion.
 Tank corrosion only typically occurs when the water heater is quite old, usually coming up as an issue after ten or more years of service.
 It’s sort of an eventuality, which is why replacing your hot water heater on time is wise.

 - Pressure cracks on valves.
-There’s quite a bit of pressure present in a hot water heater, and this can cause a lot of premature cracking or leaking when pressure gets too high.
+There’s quite a bit of pressure present in a hot water heater, and this can cause a lot of premature cracking or leaking when the pressure gets too high.
 This can also happen from a simple washer or o-ring slip, which is an easy fix.
-If you’re wanting to replace your valves so they’re able to handle more pressure, you can find more information on 3 way ball valves and look into how they could benefit the condition of your water heater!
+If you’re wanting to replace your valves so they’re able to handle more pressure, you can find more information on 3-way ball valves and look into how they could benefit the condition of your water heater!

 Can the Water Heater Leak Be Repaired?

 That typically depends on where the leak is coming from.
 A cracked or damaged water heater tank is almost always going to lead to a water heater replacement, whereas valve or drain line damage can often (almost always) be repaired.